Materials Handling - Fibre Rope Slings

 - Use safe operating slinging practice described in Slinging on Overhead Crane Hooks.

-- Clean fibre slings with clear water and allow to dry naturally.
+- Clean fibre slings with water and allow to dry naturally.

 - Store the rope slings by hanging them from hooks.